Notice of Pre-AIA or AIA Status

 Claims 17 and 18 are rejected under 35 U.S.C.
 103 as being unpatentable over Gilbert (3483696) in view of Niergarth (10443412) and Larrabee (US-Pub 2012/0329593).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the pitch change angle disclosed by Gilbert by having the pitch be less than 60 degrees in a thrust position based on the teachings of Niergarth.
-One of ordinary skill in the art would recognize that adjusting pitch angle would increase engine efficiency.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the pitch change angle disclosed by Gilbert by having the pitch be less than 60 degrees in a thrust position and between 75 and 85 in a no thrust position based on the teachings of Niergarth.
+Doing so would allow for optimization of pitch angle based on thrust required (col 1, lines 40-50), as suggested by Niergarth.

 Larrabee teaches using a clutch less transmission in a gas turbine engine (par.
 0008).